The Hidden Framework Most Founders Miss When Choosing a Cofounder Coach

 Choose long-term coaching if:

-Many coaches require minimum commitments (3, 6, or 12 months), while others offer rolling monthly sessions or à la carte intensives.
-Be clear about your bandwidth and needs.
+Many coaches require minimum commitments (3, 6, or 12 months), while others offer rolling monthly sessions or intensive workshops.
+Be clear about your bandwidth and realistic about how quickly you want to see change.

 5. Frequent vs. Infrequent Sessions